MY VIEW FROM THE COCKPIT

 I was on my way up the ladder of success, and The Attitude was out of control.

 Where was Jesus in all this?
 Long forgotten.
+But had He forgotten me?

 Years later, I was now both a full Colonel and a full Professor.
-I had specialized in children but after becoming a Pediatrician and serving in Albuquerque for a few years, I realized that I really wanted to operate on children and returned for 5 additional years of study to become a Pediatric Head and Neck Surgeon.
+I had specialized in children but after becoming a Pediatrician and serving in Albuquerque for a few years, I realized that I really wanted to operate on children and returned for 5 attentional years of study to become a Pediatric Head and Neck Surgeon.

 But my out-of-control-ego ruffled feathers, especially the General’s and his staff.
 Without formally accusing me, they began an investigation to prove that since the surgical instrument manufacturers were making millions, Colonel Parsons was taking money under the table.
 They were wrong.
 I never took any money, but when the investigation showed that I was innocent, 3 more investigations were held and I was put under house arrest.
 Yet, no wrongdoing was found and the house arrest was ultimately lifted, BUT…

-My career, my empire that I had worked so hard to build was crumbling and obviously destroyed.
-My fall from earthly grace was devastating.
 As I was falling into a Godless despair, I could only reflect on my beloved wife who loved Jesus.
 With her as a model of peace and joy, I did something almost unbelievable.
 I said “yes.”

 The second friend came up and said, “David, how about joining me in Bible study?”
-I was NOT going to read that ancient book, and I wasn’t going to believe any of that “Jesus stuff."
+I was NOT going to read that ancient book, and I wasn’t going to believe any of that “Jesus stuff” either.
 But I said, “Yes.”
 There is no question, the “yes’s” came out of hopelessness, despair, and profound emptiness.

 The third friend came to me and said, “David, let’s go to a Christian men’s retreat.”
 Being the spiritual skeptic I was, I would never go to such an event, but, I agreed to go.